Finding free tax help and filing your taxes doesn’t have to be expensive.

 Filing your income tax return doesn’t have to be a taxing (or expensive) proposition

 Filing taxes is an annual ritual that most of us look forward to as much as having a root canal … although, after having one, we think that filing taxes is a little less stressful.

-We’ve helped our kids with this and filed our own taxes a number of ways.
+We’ve helped our kids with this and filed our own taxes in a number of different ways.